JasonComo/LiftLog/README.md

 Selecting the signup button in the bottom right will take users to a signup screen, where they can create an account.

 ### Login
-After creating an account.
-Users can login by entering their username and password.
+After creating an account, users can login by entering their username and password.

 ### Create Workout
 Users can create a workout by clicking the "Create Workouts" button.
 From there, they can add up to eight exercises, with names, sets, and reps, to the workout.